gwen-interpreter/gwen-web/README.md

  @ForEach
  @DataTable(horizontal="item")
  Scenario: the following items are added
-      When I enter data[item] in the todo field
+      When I enter item in the todo field
       Then count should be record.number

  @StepDef